 Ester is a keen outdoors person.
 In her spare time, you may find her out working on her allotment, exploring on her bike or playing football with friends.

 Sustainability is at the heart of everything we undertake.
-We audit all projects against global standards, while developing bespoke strategies that drive our environmental agenda.
-To build sustainably requires us to design holistically, and our unique integrated design approach enables us to develop innovative strategies that have a firm focus on the future of the environment.
+Zenergy Design audit all projects against global standards, while developing bespoke strategies that drive our environmental agenda.
+Zenergy Design believe that to build sustainably requires to design holistically, and the unique integrated design approach that Zenergy Design takes enables us to develop innovative strategies that have a firm focus on the future environment.

 The principles of sustainability are integral to our work: designing buildings that run at a fraction of current energy requirements, or neighbourhoods that can support thriving communities, improving the quality of life in a city for all